It’s a chilly February evening and demonologist Tony Spera has a long trip ahead of him. He’s on his way home after helping a friend out.

 Spera’s role as a consultant has slowed down.
 Wan and company have managed to pull together most of the details of how the Warrens work.
 But The Conjuring 3 looks to manifest itself soon.

 In February 1981, Arne Johnson and Debbie Glatzel moved into a home in Brookfield, Conn., where eventually Debbie’s son David would become possessed.
-Arne Johnson would eventually kill his landlord and his lawyer, Martin Minnella would use the possession defense before switching to a self-defense after it was shot down by the presiding judge, Robert Callahan.
+Arne Johnson would eventually kill his landlord and his lawyer, Martin Minnella would use the possession defence before switching to self-defence after it was shot down by the presiding judge, Robert Callahan.

 “Once they get a script, they’ll call you up,” Spera said.
 “They’ll ask what’s right and what’s wrong.
 That’s the extent of my consulting now.